Mte90/gitapper/readme.md

 * Post-Clone
   * Auto-change directory inside the repo directory after cloning
+  * Execute pip, npm or composer if the porject use it
 * Pre-Add
   * If no file passed, it will use the Forgit add with FZF
 * Pre-Checkout